In El Salvador, Faith Trumps Ethnicity

 Jews want to “redeem the land,” build a third temple, and set the stage for the messiah.

-Christians believe that Jews will build the third temple, but rather than bring the real messiah, it was harbor in a false messiah (the antichrist).
+Christians believe that Jews will build the third temple, but rather than bring the real messiah, it will usher in a false messiah (the antichrist).
 Jews will then, in their desperation, have to call on Christ, which will bring about Christ’s second coming.

 Christians believe that Christ left after His first coming, and will not return until the Jews admit their guilt in rejecting Him the first time.